TV/Internet Rugby Game Listings in Canada

 https://www.youtube.com/@TwoCentsRugby/videos

-And from South Africa here’s the superb and always short but to the point Riaan Louw.
+And from South Africa, here’s the superb and always short but to the point Riaan Louw.
 Get behind his work and enjoy this latest addition to our roundup of contrasting views from around the globe.
-He reviewed the new Chasing the Sun documentary which profiles the Springboks successful 2023 World Cup campaign, which we are now able to watch here in Canada and Series 1 which profiled South Africa’s 2019 World Cup win, is also available in this country on Rugby Pass TV which is free, so go catch it see link below.
-He has been rather quiet of late but we’re hoping to see him back in business again early in the New Year:
+He reviewed the new Chasing the Sun documentary, which profiles the Springboks’ successful 2023 World Cup campaign, which we are now able to watch here in Canada and Series 1, which profiled South Africa’s 2019 World Cup win, is also available in this country on Rugby Pass TV, which is free, so go catch it, see link below.
+He appears to have gone off the air, but we’re hoping to see him back in business again sometime this year and hope everything is OK:

 https://rugbypass.tv/home